 Moraine Lake is only accessible when they clear the access road to it in early June.
-They close this road by Mid October, so unless you want to cross country ski or snowshoe in you’re only time to see Moraine Lake is between these times.
+Parks Canada closes this road by Mid October, so unless you want to cross country ski or snowshoe in 14km you’re only time to see Moraine Lake is between these times.

 Note that parking at these locations between June and early September is absolutely bonkers.
 There are few spots and plenty of people that want to visit.
 If you want a parking spot by the lakes you’ll need to get there before 7 am.
-It’s been said that Moraine Lake parking is now filling up by 6 am.
-If you aren’t one of the lucky ones you can park at the overflow parking 2 km away from where you can pay $4 to be shuttled into Lake Louise.
+I personally would plan to arrive before 5:30am just to be sure you get a spot at Moraine Lake.
+However there are new parking restrictions in place this year, so brush up on the rules here.

 When is the Best Time to Visit Banff for Hiking?

 Hiking season starts around Banff and Canmore in April.
 Peaks at elevation will still have snow on them so spikes and hiking poles are recommended.
 Grassi Lakes, Grotto Canyon, and Johnston Canyon walks are good all year round.
 Sulphur Mountain is also a good year-round hike.